Skip to main content

 Does CenturyLink really offer a price-for-life guarantee in Wisconsin?

-Yes, CenturyLink's price-for-life guarantee means that the monthly rate you are quoted when you sign up is the rate you will continue to pay for as long as you maintain that same plan and service at the same address.
+Yes, CenturyLink's price-for-life guarantee means that the monthly rate you are quoted when you sign up is the rate you will continue to pay for as long as you maintain that same plan.
+Service at the same address.
 This applies to both fiber and DSL plans in Wisconsin.
-There are no promotional periods that expire after 12 or 24 months, which is a significant differentiator from competitors like Spectrum that typically increase rates after an introductory period.
+There are no promotional periods that expire after 12 or 24 months.
+Which is a significant differentiator from competitors like Spectrum that typically increase rates after an introductory period.
 The price-for-life guarantee is one of the most consumer-friendly pricing models in the Wisconsin broadband market.

 How long does CenturyLink installation take in Wisconsin?

-CenturyLink installation in Wisconsin typically takes between three and seven business days from the time you place your order, depending on technician availability in your area.
+CenturyLink installation in Wisconsin typically takes between three.
+Seven business days from the time you place your order, depending on technician availability in your area.
 For fiber installations, a technician will need to visit your home to connect the fiber-optic line, which usually takes two to four hours.
 DSL installations may be self-installable if your home already has an active phone line.
 In high-demand areas like Milwaukee and Madison, appointment slots may fill up more quickly.
-Schedule your installation by calling 1-855-228-8741 to get the earliest available date.
+Schedule your installation by calling to get the earliest available date.

 Is CenturyLink expanding fiber in Wisconsin?